-Working with Stowe’s David Pope, write a new TV pilot, develop skills, and master a process to create story
+Working with Stowe Co-Founder David Pope and long-time mentor Derek Simonds, write a new TV pilot, develop skills, and master a process to create story

 Writers Room